The Honeymooners: Edward Lillywhite/Ethelbert "Ed" Norton

 Played by Art Carney; a New York City municipal sewer worker and Ralph's best friend (and upstairs neighbor).
 He is considerably more good-natured than Ralph, but nonetheless trades insults with him on a regular basis.
 Ed (typically called "Norton" by Ralph and sometimes by his own wife, Trixie) often gets mixed up in Ralph's schemes.
 His carefree and rather dimwitted nature usually results in raising Ralph's ire, while Ralph often showers him with verbal abuse and throws him out of the apartment when Ed irritates him.
 In most episodes, Ed is shown to be better-read, better-liked, more worldly and more even-tempered than Ralph, despite his unassuming manner and the fact that he usually lets Ralph take the lead in their escapades.
 Ed and Ralph both are members of the fictional Raccoon Lodge.
 Like Ralph, Ed enjoys and is good at bowling and playing pool.
+Unlike Ralph, Ed is good at ping-pong.